Harry Kane: 2017–2018: Record breaking year

-2018–19: UEFA Champions League runner-up
+2018–2019: UEFA Champions League runner-up

 Kane started the season opener against Newcastle United without scoring, before opening his account against Fulham the following weekend.
 In doing so he ended his hoodoo of failing to score a Premier League goal in the month of August.
 He also scored for the first time at Old Trafford in the following game as Tottenham won 3–0 in what was only their third away win against Manchester United since 1992, as well as the biggest away win against the club in 46 years.
 He scored the opening goal against Cardiff City on 1 January 2019, and with that goal, he became the first player to have scored a goal against every Premier League team he has faced.
-On 13 January 2019, in a match against Manchester United, Kane injured his ankle ligaments late in the game, thereby missing some crucial games including the Champions League last-16 home game.
+On 13 January 2019, against Manchester United at Wembley Stadium, Kane injured his ankle ligament late in the game, thereby missing crucial matches including the Champions League round of 16 home game.

-He returned to the first team squad on 23 February 2019, in a match against Burnley, and was immediately placed in the starting XI.
-He scored the equalizing goal in the 65th minute to tie the score 1–1, although the match ended a 2–1 defeat.
-He scored the only goal in the Champions League last-16 away tie against Borussia Dortmund to ensure a 4–0 win on aggregate and progress to the club's second quarter-final in the Champions League.
+He returned to the first team squad on 23 February 2019, in a match against Burnley, and was immediately placed in the starting eleven.
+He scored the equalising goal in the 65th minute to tie the score 1–1, although the match ended a 2–1 defeat.
+Kane scored the only goal in the Champions League round of 16 away tie against Borussia Dortmund to ensure a 4–0 win on aggregate and progress to the club's second quarter-final in the Champions League.
 The goal also made him the club's top goalscorer in European competitions with 24 goals scored.
 During the first leg of the quarter-final in the Champions League on 9 April 2019 against Manchester City, he again suffered an ankle injury, which ended his season domestically in the Premier League.
-He did, however, return for the Champions League final on 1 June 2019, although his selection after his injury became a subject of debate as Tottenham lost 2–0 to Liverpool.
+He did, however, return for the Champions League final on 1 June, although his selection after his injury became a subject of debate as Tottenham lost 2–0 to Liverpool.

-2019–20: Injury struggles
+2019–2020: Injury struggles

 Kane started Tottenham's first game of the 2019–20 season, scoring twice in a 3–1 home win against Aston Villa.
 Kane's first goal of the game was his first at the Tottenham Hotspur Stadium.
-On 1 January 2020, in the away match against Southampton that ended in a 1–0 defeat, Kane suffered a hamstring injury.
+On 1 January 2020, in a 1–0 defeat to Southampton at St Mary's Stadium, Kane suffered a hamstring injury.
 The damage to his hamstring required an operation which would see him out of action for a few months.
 Due to the COVID-19 pandemic which resulted in the suspension of League matches, he did not play any further matches until 19 June.
 On 23 June, in his 200th Premier League appearance for Tottenham, he scored his first goal of 2020 against West Ham, sealing a 2–0 win.